knisbet/wdkwwdk/content/posts/2022-05-29-outage-stories-dns.md

 - In the vendor UI, the root servers were simply called something like root server configuration.
 However, in Bind we configure a “Root Hints”, an initial set of records to locate other DNS servers.
 - When starting Bind and inspecting the caches, records within the root hints would be present.
 - Going packet by packet through the startup sequence, there was a discrepancy in the responses to AAAA queries to the root servers for the names of the root servers.
 The working servers would return a no data result.
 The non-working root would return a name error response to the AAAA query.
-  - This was an IPv4 only network, so it didn’t seem like focussing on AAAA (IPv6 records) was an important detail at the time.
+  - Note: This was an IPv4 only network, so it didn’t seem like focussing on AAAA (IPv6 records) was an important detail at the time.
 Turns out it was quite important.
 - After the startup queries were returned, the records for the root server were missing from the cache.

 I reread the DNS standards a couple of times, top to bottom until the following section of [RFC 1034](https://datatracker.ietf.org/doc/html/rfc1034) stood out.